JamesCoding888/JavaOCP20221017/README.md

 - 5) Arrays.stream(name_of_ArrayObject).summaryStatistics().getMin()

 ------------------------------------------------------------------------------
-# day3 Java Advanced: 運用 String & Stream API
+# day3 Java Advanced: Application of String & Stream API
 1. Lesson learned of following programming with regards to String2Array and Stream's API:
 - Description: The coming of sample codes of “StringArrayDemo(s)”, will give a guidance of reader for understanding the API of String, Array and Stream (Java 1.8).
 - 讀者可從本節 sample code - “StringArrayDemo(s)” 中，學習如何運用 String、Array 和 Stream (Java 1.8) 的 API